sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 sudo python /home/debian/initScript/autostart.py #4
 ```

 Also note the pauses and prints between processes.
-The pauses allowing time for jack and sclang to start successfully, while the prints are logged to the file, so that even though we won't see when running the script automatically on boot, we will be able to trace where execution stopped, in the case of any problem.
+The pauses allow time for jack and sclang to start successfully, while the prints are logged to the file, so that even though we won't see when running the script automatically on boot, we will be able to trace where execution stopped, in the case of any problem.

 Now let's test the script as follows (make sure you have killed all existing processes as described above first).